UBC-MDS/ds-toolbox/chapters/en/module5.md

 <exercise id='6' title='Merging branches'>

-Would you delete a branch after merge it?
+Would you delete a branch after merging it?

 <choice id = 6>
 <opt text='Yes, to avoid having extra copies of the code that you do not need anymore' >